backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 #### 10. What about accountable transactions?

 Check out the script `accountable-echo.js`.
-It copies the above tutorial, but it sends any.sender a financially accountable transaction in which we guarantee it will be confirmed in Ethereum by a future block deadline.
+It copies the above tutorial, but it sends Backbone Cabal a financially accountable transaction in which we guarantee it will be confirmed in Ethereum by a future block deadline.

 An accountable transaction has some additional fields: